codingmonk6147/docker-networking/README.md

 To further enhance this project, you could:

-- [ ] Add Docker Compose for easier orchestration
+- [x] Add Docker Compose for easier orchestration ✅
 - [ ] Create a custom Docker network for container-to-container communication
 - [ ] Add SSL/TLS certificates for HTTPS
 - [ ] Implement health checks in Dockerfiles